 Bathroom Exhaust Fan Size Calculator

 Start by entering the room length, width, and ceiling height in feet.
 These three measurements define the bathroom volume, which tells you how much air is inside the room at one time.
 If the space has a standard ceiling, height is often 8 feet, but the field lets you account for taller ceilings, sloped spaces, or bathrooms with a more open feel.
-Because fan sizing is sensitive to room size, even rough measurements are far better than a guess based only on appearance.
+Because fan sizing is sensitive to room size, even rough measurements are better than guessing from the room's appearance alone.

 Next, review the air changes per hour field, shown as ACH.
 This number describes how many times per hour you want the fan to replace the room air.
 A value of 8 is a common residential target and works well for many ordinary bathrooms.
 If the bathroom is used heavily, stays damp for a long time, or includes a steam-producing fixture, a higher ACH may be reasonable.
 The calculator does not force one universal answer; instead, it lets you adjust the target so the recommendation reflects the way the room is actually used.

 The extra-fixtures field is there for bathrooms that go beyond a basic toilet-and-sink layout.
-Many ventilation guidelines treat showers, bathtubs, jetted tubs, and similar fixtures as added moisture sources.
-For each one, the calculator adds 50 CFM.
-Finally, the optional cost-per-CFM field lets you estimate equipment cost using the rounded recommended fan size.
+Many ventilation guides treat showers, bathtubs, jetted tubs, and similar fixtures as additional moisture sources, so this calculator adds 50 CFM for each one.
+The optional cost-per-CFM field then lets you estimate equipment cost using the rounded recommended fan size.
 That number is not meant to replace real product pricing, but it is useful when comparing whether a stronger fan meaningfully changes the likely budget.

 After you click Calculate, the result area shows the bathroom volume, the airflow requirement by volume, the airflow requirement by area, the added allowance for extra fixtures, the total estimated requirement, and the suggested fan size after rounding up.
 If you only need a quick answer, focus on the summary sentence.
 If you want to understand the recommendation, the detailed breakdown makes it easy to see which part of the calculation is driving the result.